BradGreig/brownlow-predictor/docs/index.md

 - **Contested marks:** Typically the forte of forwards or defenders.
 But typically there are not too many in a game.
 A large number is likely going to correlate with a large number of shots at goal if you are a forward.
 For a defender, you are not going to stand out.
 Hence, key defenders rarely poll at all.
 The rarity of games with notable numbers means this statistic does not contribute significantly.
 - **Goal assists:** Are getting the ball to a teammate who subsequently kicks a goal.
 Unless you achieve a high number of these (over 5), it has little bearing on performance.
 - **AFL Fantasy and Supercoach:** Unsurprisingly, a high score in these strongly correlates to Brownlow performance.
 These provide a single score summarising a players match performance based on the earlier statistics.
 Therefore, these will be important for our predictive model.
 Interestingly, achieving a Supercoach score of over 200 does not guarantee a vote!
 In Round 10 2007, Josh Drummond achieved 227 and did not poll a vote.
 In Round 13 2008, Joel Bowden scored 223 and equally did not poll!

+### Ranked match performance by Brownlow votes

+As highlighted earlier, the actual raw statistics are less relevant as there is theoretically no upper limit to how many of any one statistic that can be achieved.
+Therefore, to improve the data quality in preparation for our predictive models, lets now look at some normalised data.
+Here, we ranked each achieved statistic (1-44).
+The most disposals achieves 1, second most 2 etc.

 ![Brownlow votes by ranking](https://github.com/BradGreig/brownlow-predictor/blob/main/data/rankedinfo.png?raw=true)